Techniques

 How To Build Your Own Bike- A Detailed Guide

 So in this article, I want to begin with the “how” part.
 If you have read any of my other articles you will know that I truly believe the bike is a utilitarian machine.
 It is easy to work on, fun to customize, and even more, fun to ride around.
-Sure there are plenty of
+Although, building a bike does

 Working with a bike repair stand

-The bicycle is a utilitarian machine.
-It is easy and fun to ride, low cost to operate, and relatively easy to repair.
 Are you tired of paying for what seems like something you could do yourself?
 Interested in giving it a go?
-Well then let’s start right here and I’ll help you on your way
+Well then let’s start right here and I’ll help you on your way to understanding what it takes to make basic repairs to the machine you love.
+Like me, you probably started out spraying WD40

 Thief cutting a bike lock with cutter

 Bikes are simultaneously the coolest thing about being human and at times the most frustrating.
 Did you remember your lock, your lights…your rain gear?
 These are things cyclists are constantly forgetting or worrying about.
-In this article I am going to give you the best ideas for protecting your bike from all the would be
+What can we do about it?
+Good question!
+I am going to give you the best ideas for protecting your bike

 Commuting by bike